AkLato/NOCScrape25/readme.md

     ```

     Playwright will launch Chromium, run the tests, and display the results in your terminal.
 A Playwright HTML report will be generated after running all tests.
 This can be opened in your browser.

+    VS Code specific - check the NPM Scripts in EXPLORER menu (three dots next to EXPLORER on the top left section) and scripts defined in package.json will appear on the bottom, it is a useful way to run the scripts using the mouse.

 ## Project Structure